eellpp/pubScratchpad/Tech/Books/thinkinginjava/chap4 Initialization and cleanup.md

 Also, Java forces you to define the instances as the first thing in the enum.
 You’ll get a compile-time error if you try to define them after any of the methods or fields.

+### Enum vs Class Initialization
+When the JVM initializes Enum, it creates enum singleton objects immediately.
+Class objects are created when new is called.
+Enum objects are thread safe and no need to protected by synchornized

 ### Enum instance vs Class fields